RodrigoMattosoSilveira/ContasCorrentes/Documents/registrationLogin1/registrationLogin.md

   Together they make quite a difference, don't you think?

 # Username and password authentication
-Let's start with the most common authentication method: username and password.
+Let's start with the most common authentication method: email (former username) and password.
 You've already asked the user for their email on the landing page, now it's time to ask them a little more info.
 Once your prospect clicks on Start Trial on the landing page, this dialog pops up:
 ![alt text](sign-up-flow-u1.png)

 There are a lot of micro-interactions here that are worth exploring: